Realistic quantum network simulation for experimental BBM92 key distribution: Comparing Simulation, Experiment, and Theory for BBM92 Key Generation

 Using the parameters in Table \ref{tab:parameters}, key rates and QBERs are simulated using an AQNSim replica of the BBM92 setup (see Figure \ref{fig:keyratesandqbers}).
 To improve simulation speed, entangled pair emission events are simulated in parallel, with a single shot consisting of a single pair emission event, and with the stochastic delays between pair emission events drawn from a Poisson distribution (event rate $\lambda = B$ cps).
 Additionally, theoretical predictions for raw key rates and QBERs are plotted in Figure \ref{fig:keyratesandqbers}.

 Theory, experiment, and simulation show excellent agreement.
 Relative errors for the raw key rate and QBER for both the theoretical model as well as for AQNSim simulation are plotted in insets in Figure \ref{fig:keyratesandqbers} for coincidence windows of 100 picoseconds or larger.
-At smaller coincidence windows the error bars are larger because the number of bits in the simulated and experimental key decreases.
+At smaller coincidence windows the error bars are larger because the number of bits in the simulated key and in the experimentally derived key decreases.
 AQNSim simulation predicts the QBER within 1 $\sigma$ error margins and predicts the raw key rates within a few percent.
 The deviation of simulation from experiment is near the tolerance expected given the uncertainties on the estimated parameters used in simulation.
 The inset in Figure \ref{fig:keyratesandqbers}a shows the theoretical model displaying a growing deviation for the predicted raw key rate from the experimentally measured raw key rate as coincidence windows increase in size (beginning around coincidence windows greater than 1 microsecond).
-Deviation of experimental results from theory occurs from larger coincidence windows leading to more accidental coincidences which eliminate true coincidences by falling in the same coincidence window.
+Deviation of experimental results from theory occurs from larger coincidence windows leading to more accidental coincidences which eliminate true coincidences by falling in the same coincidence window as well as from an overestimation in accidental coincidences in the theoretical model by counting true coincidences as accidental.

-AQNSim can provide helpful design verification for BBM92 asymptotic secure key rates for a wide range of experiment parameter regimes.
-We simulated the asymptotic secure key rate for our BBM92 setup using AQNSim and plotted the rate against different varying parameters including source brightness, dark count rate, detector dead time, detection resolution, loss per link, and visibility (see Figure \ref{fig:theorysweeps}).
-The secure key rate is calculated from the raw key rate, QBER, and equation \ref{eq:securekeyrate}.
+AQNSim can predict BBM92 asymptotic secure key rates for a wide range of equipment specifications and operating regimes.
+We simulate the asymptotic secure key rate for our BBM92 setup using AQNSim and plot the rate against different experimental parameters including source brightness, dark count rate, detector dead time, detection resolution, loss per link, and visibility (see Figure \ref{fig:theorysweeps}).
+Here, the secure key rate is calculated from the raw key rate, QBER, and equation \ref{eq:securekeyrate}.
 In Figure \ref{fig:theorysweeps} the AQNSim-simulated secure key rates match theoretical predictions and experiment.
 AQNSim can accurately predict the secure key rate for BBM92 and can assist in finding trends and tolerances for experimental parameters.